deepanshumehtaa/AlekSIS-Core/docs/dev/01_setup.rst

 Some system libraries are required to install AlekSIS::

-  sudo apt install build-essential libpq-dev libpq5 libssl-dev python3-dev python3-pip python3-venv yarnpkg gettext
+  sudo apt install build-essential libpq-dev libpq5 libssl-dev python3-dev python3-pip python3-venv yarnpkg gettext xvfb

 If you want to use the PDF rendering feature, you have to install ``electron-pdf`` according to the instructions at https://github.com/fraserxu/electron-pdf.